-This is probably the biggest factor in to your decision, as furnace technology has improved a number of things, from energy efficiency to the amount of noise it puts out.
-If your system is more than 12 years old, it may not make sense to put a lot of money in to repairs when you could be setting aside that money towards a new system.
+This is probably the biggest factor in your decision, as furnace technology has improved several things, from energy efficiency to the amount of noise it puts out.
+If your system is more than 12 years old, it may not make sense to put a lot of money into repairs when you could be setting aside that money for a new system.

 - Get multiple estimates to ensure you’re getting the best deal.